A living glossary for Ethereum Localism and cosmo-local collaboration.

 Global Commons

 The collective knowledge, resources, and protocols that are openly accessible and stewarded for the benefit of all.
-This includes open-source software, climate data, indigenous wisdom, scientific research, and public goods infrastructures.
+This includes open-source software, scientific research, climate data, cultural knowledge, and public goods infrastructure.

 Local Coordination

 The human and technological capacity for self-organization at the community level.
-It encompasses how we govern shared resources, distribute mutual aid, make collective decisions, and build relational trust in real time and place.
+It includes how communities govern shared resources, distribute mutual aid, make collective decisions, and build trust in real time and place.

 Examples include: